Flashback (1992 video game): Plot

 In the year 2142, intelligence agent Conrad B. Hart awakens in a jungle on the planet Titan, with no memory of how he got there.
 While exploring his surroundings, Conrad comes across a recording containing a message made by himself, advising him to find his friend Ian in the city of New Washington on the planet.
 Making his way there, Conrad arrives to find Ian being attacked by the local police for unknown reasons.
-After saving them, Ian uses a regenerator device to restore Conrad's memories, using a digital copy that Conrad had sent them.
+After saving him, Ian uses a regenerator device to restore Conrad's memories, using a digital copy that Conrad had sent him.

 The device causes Conrad to recall that he had recently made a visor designed for analysing the density of molecular structures in organic life, but through its use had inadvertently discovered an alien species called Morphs had infiltrated human society.
 Fearful of what they were doing, Conrad sent a copy of his memories to Ian as a precaution, before attempting to warn the authorities, only to be caught by the Morphs who erased all knowledge of their existence from his mind and attempted to get rid of him.

 Seeking to uncover more, Conrad vows to return to Earth to inform his superiors, but is informed by Ian his only hope of leaving Titan is to win a ticket in a gladiatorial deathmatch game known as "Death Tower", alongside acquiring forged papers - the latter requiring Conrad to take on a series of dangerous jobs around New Washington.
 After acquiring both, Conrad returns to Earth, but finds that Morph infiltrators were prepared, forcing him to defend himself while breaching their hideout under a local nightclub.